dieperid/ansible-role-packages/README.md

       include_role:
         name: ansible-role-packages
       vars:

-        installExtraPackages:
+        packages:
+          install:
             - nmon
-        removeExtraPackages:
+          remove:
             - htop
-        holdExtraPackages:
+          hold:
            - kubelet

-        unholdExtraPackages:
+          unhold:
             - kubelet

           # first option (Update all packages on the system)
-        updateSystemPackages: all
+          update: all

           # second option (Update selected packages on the system)
-        updateSystemPackages:
+          update:
             - kubelet

           # third option (Same as the second option but with version indication)
-        updateSystemPackages:
+          update:
             - kubelet=1.20.1-00
 ```